slatedocs/slate/source/includes/_redemption_history.md

 <a id="opIdredemptionHistory"></a>

-This end points fetches redemption history for a user or the complete organization.
+This end points fetches the redemption history scoped by a user or by the organization.

 ```shell
 $ curl -i -X GET -H 'Content-Type: application/json' --url 'https://api-client.kudosnow.com/v1/redemptions?apikey=your_key_here&userId=1&page=1&perPage=15'